alexgo-io/alexlab-doc/docs/legacy/lend-and-borrow/how-to-borrow.md

 1. Input the total amount you wish to borrow.
 2. The maximum amount you can borrow will be capped by the amount of collateral token wallet and LTV (Loan-to-Value Ratio)
-3. Confirm by selecting the “Borrow” button in the borrow panel and pop-up window.
+3. Confirm by selecting the `Borrow` button in the borrow panel and pop-up window.

 After the borrow transaction proceeds, you will receive the borrowed tokens immediately in your wallet.